GegznaV/ds-projects/mental-health/README.md

 </div>

-Contents of this directory
+Contents of This Directory
 ---------------------------

 - `index.html`:
 Rendered report of the analysis.
 View it via the link provided above.
-**This is the main file in this project**.
+**This is the main file of this project**.

 - `mental-health.ipynb`:
 Source code of the data analysis (Jupyter notebook).